MetzinAround/practical-classroom-workshop/course/tools.md

 - Create questions as issues
   Issues created in this repository will also be shared with your students.
 Use this as an opportunity to write your **questions** or **tasks** from your assignments as issues, and discuss with your students back and forth in them!

-For the purposes of the workshop, we'll create an [issue](https://docs.gitlab.com/ee/user/project/issues/#issues).
+For the purposes of the workshop, we'll create an <a href="https://docs.gitlab.com/ee/user/project/issues/#issues" target="_blank">issue</a>.
 2. From Issues, click **New Issue**.
 3. Add a title and short description.
 You can also set a weight or due date.
 ![issue.png]({{site.baseurl}}/attached_files/images/issue.png)

 ### Fork or clone this project
-1. **Fork** the [Courseware as Code Tools Project](https://gitlab.com/e1171/edsigcon-courseware-tools/-/forks/new) project to your group or create your own project and copy all of the contents from it to yours.
+1. **Fork** the <a href="https://gitlab.com/e1171/edsigcon-courseware-tools/-/forks/new" target="_blank">Courseware as Code Tools Project</a> project to your group or create your own project and copy all of the contents from it to yours.
 The project contains the code we need.

 - Remember to choose your newly created namespace.